 Rebuilding Your Credit

-A bankruptcy is an injunction that makes a debt uncollectible.
-The debt is erased and all activity on the debt must stop from the day you file bankruptcy.
-Creditors can also attempt to collect from another source, such as a co-signer who has not filed bankruptcy.
+In the simplest terms, bankruptcy is an injunction that makes debt uncollectible.
+What this means is incurred debt is erased and all activity on the debt must cease to continue from the day you file bankruptcy.
+There are circumstances where creditors may look to collect the accumulated debt from another source.
+In these instances, they may contact a co-signer if they also have not filed for bankruptcy.

 More than anything it is crucial that individuals formulate a well thought.out plan because a fresh start after bankruptcy is not an overnight fix.
 A lot of time and effort goes into making sure documents are accurately filled out and filed.

 With that being said, as a Burlington bankruptcy lawyer with over 39 years of industry experience and expertise, I am one phone call away from assisting you during the bankruptcy process and helping you every step of the way to ensure a smooth transition to a debt-free life.
 Achieving a fresh start after bankruptcy is possible and it starts here!
 Contact my office today to schedule a consultation.